kevinsupendi/intern-pendi/Documentation/quickstart.md

 Create VMs (I used GCE in this project) using terraform.
 Terraform can create and destroy instances using the same .tf files.

 1. Go to terraform directory
-2. Configure the cloud provider resource bracket in gce.tf, change credentials.
+2. Configure the cloud provider in terraform/gce/terraform.tfvars.
 Here is how to get gce json credentials [here](https://www.terraform.io/docs/providers/google/index.html#authentication-json-file), change the file path to your liking
-3. Configure variables in terraform/gce/terraform.tfvars.
+3. Configure other variables in terraform/gce/terraform.tfvars.
 Multi master setup is not yet supported
 4. Configure filepath for SSH public key in terraform/gce/modules/compute/gce.tf and terraform/gce/modules/compute/gce_instance_group.tf inside the metadata block.
 Change the following with your own username and your filepath
     ```
     metadata {